MicrosoftDocs/windows-dev-docs/terminal/command-palette.md

 ## Defining commands

-There are three different ways you can define a command in Windows Terminal.
+Commands are automatically generated for each of the actions in your `keybindings`, when possible.
+If you'd like to add other commands to the command palette, you can define them in three different ways.

 #### With a value for `keys` without a `name`